just-dandi/dandi/README.md

 ![](https://img.shields.io/snyk/vulnerabilities/github/just-dandi/dandi.svg)

-Dandi is a modular DI and MVC framework designed to make it easier to write RESTful APIs and other services for NodeJS.
+Dandi is a modular DI and MVC framework designed to make it easier to write RESTful APIs, console applications,  and other services for NodeJS.
 It is split into modules to allow developers to use only the features they require.

 ## Features